 Aged ambergris (literally grey amber) has an earthy mildly marine sweetness.
 Think of warm, sea-salted skin after a day of sailing.
-It achieves this aroma as a byproduct of photo-oxidization of its chief chemical component, triterpene alcohol ambrein, as well as epicoprostanol and coprostanol.
-What has made it a darling of the perfume world for centuries, however, it is its ability to give body to an anaemic scent and supernatural staying power as a fixative.
+This divine aroma is the result of the earthly process of photo-oxidizing triterpene alcohol ambrein, epicoprostanol, and coprostanol.
+What has made it a darling of the perfume world for centuries, however, is its ability to give body to an anaemic scent and supernatural staying power as a fixative.
 Ambergris lasts!
-There are perfume boxes that stored Ambergris 200 years ago that still hold its scent.
-Empress Josephine loved Ambergris so much she had it embedded in the walls of her private drawing room.
-Even though the Ambergris was removed a century ago, its aroma still lingers.
+There are perfume boxes that stored ambergris 200 years ago that still hold its scent.
+Empress Josephine loved ambergris so much she had it embedded in the walls of her private drawing-room.
+Even though the ambergris was removed a century ago, its aroma still lingers.

 A Sperm Whale’s tummy ache to be precise.
 See, occasionally indigestible matter gets into the Sperm Whale’s digestive tract and causes irritation.
 This matter may be stones, exoskeletons of crustaceans, or the beak of its favourite foe, the Giant Squid.

-To protect the body and help facilitate the item’s removal, bile ducts secret Ambergris.
+To protect the body and help facilitate the item’s removal, bile ducts secret ambergris.
 The soft fatty substance coats the object to help it…move along shall we say.

-We may never have known the joy that is Ambergris if it didn’t float.
-The fresh, black, tar-like Ambergris bobs to the surface and is characterized by the Encyclopedia of Marine Mammals as, “having a strong marine faecal odour”.
+We may never have known the joy that is ambergris if it didn’t float.
+The fresh, black, tar-like ambergris bobs to the surface and is characterized by the Encyclopedia of Marine Mammals as, “having a strong marine faecal odour”.
 It might be more accurate to say that it smells like the Bog of Internal Stench, but few people will ever get to smell the fresh stuff.
 Ambergris spends years adrift at sea.
-White Ambergris (the most valuable kind) has been out on the waves for 20 to 30 years.
+White ambergris (the most valuable kind) has been out on the waves for 20 to 30 years.
 If it doesn’t get eaten, broken to bits by sea currents, or get stuck in a trash gyre, it will slowly oxidize into a hard greyish-white substance with a milder fragrance.

-If all of this happens, and the Ambergris can find a beach, and a person just so happens to be walking by, and that person identifies it as costly sea treasure, then we get to enjoy Ambergris.
+If all of this happens, and the ambergris can find a beach, and a person just so happens to be walking by, and that person identifies it as costly sea treasure, then we get to enjoy ambergris.
 I’m not a statistician, but the odds of that happening seem slim.

 Pomum Ambrae (Apple of Amber)